roycocup/boxing-godot/notes.md

 # TODO

+- Modulate colours on players so we get more players
+- Different punches strenghts and change the game goal from "points per time" to healthpoints

 ### Actors
 - Make hurtboxes smaller, like just the tip of the nose
-- States
+- FSM for opponent
 - AI Opponent
-- Hit explosions
+- Hit explosion and effectss

 ### Main Menu
 - Logo and Flash